 Based in Ringwood, we offer easy access to clients from surrounding areas.
-We have flexible opening hours and great facilities for your dog or cat.
+We have flexible opening hours which include evenings and Saturdays and great facilities for your pet.

-We have six qualified Hydrotherapists, an animal Physiotherapist and a Vet who practices Acupuncture at the centre.
-The centre has a large heated pool and an extended length Hydro Physio aquatic treadmill as well as a Physiotherapy and Acupuncture area.
+We have four qualified Hydrotherapists and two Veterinary Physiotherapists at the centre.
+We have a large heated pool and an extended length Hydro Physio aquatic treadmill as well as a Physiotherapy treatment area.
 We also have warm showers and a drying area.

 Please feel free to call us or come in and have a look around if you have any questions or concerns so that we can explain to you what the treatment will consist of and put your mind at ease before your appointment.